Netlabbuilder/Wireshark/README.md

 # Wireshark
-My notes on Packet Captuer with Wireshark.
+My notes on Packet Capture with Wireshark.